 Let’s Start With A Quick Reality Check

 Politicians, pundits in the media and panels of physicians alike are in agreement – although the duration of this current climate is unknown, it is indeed temporary.
 As governments work to mitigate the spread of COVID-19, we can rest assured that the circumstances and economics surrounding this pandemic will be far-reaching, but not permanent.
 As such, the first piece of advice I have given my clients is that although we may adapt our strategy in light of developments, we are not scrapping our marketing or growth strategies altogether – only to find ourselves behind the curve and scrambling to get on track when a more typical market climate returns.
 In short, this is a detour rather than a derailment.
 It is indeed possible to “stay the course” while making a detour and adjustment.

 So, what does that mean for your marketing?

 If you are in the midst of planning an expansion, don’t cancel it – although the timeline may need to be amended.
 If you are currently planning your marketing budget – I would not advise scrapping or reducing it, but instead changing which channels and campaigns become a focus (more on that in a moment).
 If you are considering a new website or a new marketing vendor – don’t abandon this plan, but instead get clarity around what needs to happen first and most urgently to keep revenue stable while remaining attractive to patients in a turbulent market climate.

 With me so far?

-With those two key considerations out of the way, I’d like to share strategies and approaches that will serve practices of all sizes well in the midst of the coronavirus pandemic.
-In each, I’ll share tangible examples and action items that can serve you well.
+With those two key considerations out of the way, I’d like to share strategies and approaches that will serve practices of all sizes in the midst of the coronavirus pandemic.
+With each, I’ll share tangible examples and action items that you can utilize.
 Let’s jump right in, with some of my favorite tactics to thrive in a market downturn:

 Coronavirus Med Spa Marketing Tactics